speezepearson/browsergui/README.md

 The bad:

 - **Performance.** It does not even try to be high-performance.
 There's an HTTP request every time the user interacts with the GUI, and an HTTP request every time the view needs updating.
 Performance is off the table.
 (Each request only takes several milliseconds' round trip for me, running on `localhost`, so it's not *awful*, but it's not awesome.)

-- **(Transitive) Hackiness.** At the moment, it is not well-tested, and it supports... basically just text and buttons.
-I will fix that (i.e. testing, and adding links/images/tables/(more input)) over the next month (i.e. by mid-June, 2015).

 ### Alternatives